Aubrey Beardsley, Dragon illustration.

 Here, too, they are magical animals, whose eggs cannot be traded and whose hide is used to produce protective gloves.

 In The Deathly Hallows everything in the Potter novels comes full circle.
 Everyone and everything which we have met in the six previous books comes back to us, as if JK Rowling wanted to leave no hanging threads in the tapestry she had woven, but in some cases, the seventh book is where we find a meaning, beyond the desire to enchant and entertain.
 I believe the way she deals with the dragon thread of her tapestry is one of the best things the writer has imagined: yes, there are really dragons at Gringotts, we learn, or rather, there is one, huge and old, white and blind for having being underground for ages, furious and scared, because it has been tamed with pain and kept in chains.
 It is probably the one literary dragon that a reader really manages to feel for – the way it realises that freedom is at hand, the pleasure of flying again, of feeling fresh air and water.
+Harry is a true hero who got a sword from a frozen lake, like king Arthur, but he frees the dragon rather than slay him.

 Arnold Bocklin, Dragon gorge.